Sienci-Labs/Resources/gsender/gs-using-gsender.md

 This will work whether it's your first time running the file, you've reloaded it, you stopped it manually, it got disconnected somehow, or any other situation.

-We worked hard to make it account for typical ‘setup’ g-code that is at the start of your file like units, zeros, spindle speed or laser power, track all machine movements in the file to locate exactly where it needs to resume from, and also run gSenders automatic g-code commands.
-This way you can be confident in returning to your projects even when something goes awry.
+There is a lot to consider when recovering a job that was previously stopped.
+We worked hard to make this feature account for all of the typical 'setup' g-code that is at the start of your file.
+This includes items such as your previous job selection of inches or millimeters, where you set your zeros, are you using a spindle or laser, where we need to go next and any extra automatic g-code commands that may be in the file.
+You can be confident in returning to your projects and continuing to carve, even when something has gone awry.

 ### Steps to Resume Cutting